 Somehow, Ma succeeded outside China’s rigid system of academic mobility, without high test scores.
 In her pursuit of academic achievement (which I have a feeling translates into future elite college admissions), Chu never seems to ask herself if academic achievement is one in the same with life success.
-She should have interviewed Jack Ma about his family upbringing.
-She should have asked him: what is it about failure that made you such a big success?

 The best chapters of Little Soldiers shine light on the vast majority of rural Chinese children who are left behind by China’s system.
 (When people talk about China’s “test scores” they are talking primarily about Shanghai and Beijing).
 But Chu does not give socio-economic status appropriate weight and attention in accounting for high test scores in both China and the U.S. This primary fact – the correlation between high academic achievement and socio-economic status in both countries – isn’t overtly addressed.
-Whenever Chu mentions the American system, she offers asides about mandated inclusivity without reflecting on the greater social benefits, a glaring oversight given that the Chinese shuffle off their kids with disabilities to some very dark corners of the planet.
+Whenever Chu mentions the American system, she offers asides about mandated inclusivity without reflecting on the greater social benefits, a glaring oversight given that the Chinese shuffle off their kids with disabilities to some very dark corners.

 If we arrive back at Chu’s own math success (despite?) her Texas public school education, we see that her parents took on the ultimate responsibility for some of her schooling.
 In college she majored in engineering of course, but became a writer.
 What if she had been encouraged to major in journalism at Stanford?
 Would she have been happier?
 Does it matter?
 The fact is that Chu’s parents didn’t leave everything to the teachers, which seems to be what Chu would rather do when she places her son in Soong Qing Ling.
 We all want schools to be solely responsible for test scores, but when it comes to academic achievement, families are probably more important.

-Chu’s profile of the Chinese education system is impressive and fascinating, and the book is worth reading.
+Chu’s profile of the inequalities in the Chinese education system is impressive and fascinating, and the book is worth reading.
 Despite the personal irritants, I learned a lot.
 If you’re a Western educator who deals with Chinese students and parents, the book provides invaluable insight into cultural forces that shape the Chinese view of education.
 Chu can’t address the paradox of Confucianism and competition, but I’m not sure anyone in China can.